nestordemeure/Simplers/readme.md

 Turn the algorithm into a library instead of an application.

-Implement the iterator trait on the algorithm to give full control over the stopping criteria to the user.

 Conducts tests using functions from [argmin_testfunctions](https://crates.io/crates/argmin_testfunctions).

+Adds code demonstration in the readme.

+Check the documentation of the code.

 ## Target